aztemi/wc-solana-pay/README.txt

 == Changelog ==

+= 2.13.0 :: 2026-06-08 =
+* Monitor payment transaction using WebSocket for improved payment processing performance
+* Verify support for WordPress 7.0

 = 2.12.0 :: 2026-02-18 =
 * Added support for displaying the payment modal on both Checkout and Order Received pages
 * Added copy-to-clipboard and custom plugin icon support